Zygaena exulans (Hohenwarth, 1792)

 Life cycle:

 In general the larvae require several winters prior to maturity.
 Zygaena exulans is often more common only in odd-numbered years (depending on locality and region).
-The flight time is in July and August and caterpillars are continuously found from the snowmelt in the first free places until autumn.
+The flight time is in July and August, rarely already in late June.
+The adults usually show their black and hairy abdomen when feeding on flowers (to gather more sun warmth).
+Caterpillars are continuously found from the snowmelt in the first free spots until autumn.
 They overwinter under stones and in rock crevices, but also in the moss layer.

 Endangerment factors: